-5 Secret Things To Do On Hvar Croatia
+5 Secret Things To Do On Hvar Island, Croatia

 Hvar Island is blessed with it all.
-There are beaches, sunshine, heritage, history, gastronomy, and nature, all packed together on a small island off the Dalmatian coast.
-With such a variety going on, it can come as no surprise that there are plenty of things to do on Hvar, no matter what your interests are.
+There are beaches, sunshine, heritage (including UNESCO heritage!), history, gastronomy, and nature, all packed together on a small island off the Dalmatian coast.
+With such a variety going on, it can come as no surprise that there are plenty of things to do on Hvar, no matter what your interests are (even for sports fans!).

-So, if you’re asking yourself what to do on Hvar that’s less known, but still amazing, here are five things and places on the island of Hvar that llive in the shadows of their more famous neighbors.
+So, if you’re asking yourself what to do on Hvar that’s less known but still amazing, here are five things and places on the island of Hvar that live in the shadows of their more famous neighbors.

 1. Sveti Klement On The Pakleni Islands – Palmizana Or Vlaka?

 If you want to explore the north side of Sveti Klement, on the other hand, take a taxi boat from Hvar Town all the way to the small settlement of Vlaka, just as the Romans did.
-Here, you will find not only ruins of a Roman villa rustica but a mud bath as well, still available for use.
+Here, you will find ruins of a Roman villa Rusticaando a mud bath still available for use.

 Wine lovers will delight in the vineyards of Andro Tomic, just one meter above sea level, the source of his excellent Sveti Klement reds and whites.
 This is some fine Croatian wine, one of the main claims to fame of Hvar Island.